 Now that we have this data, we can look at the report below and this will give us a clear view of churn and renewed subscriptions.

 We can see how many subscriptions are created each month, and how many continue to renew their subscriptions.

-With a simple change to our configuration We can change this report to show total sales numbers and ammounts.
+With a simple change to our configuration, we can change this report to show total sales numbers and amounts.